Dog adoption saves lives. Adopt a dog and you'll have a friend for life! Contact us, or contact another local humane

 Thank you for considering a homeless shelter dog as your next BEST FRIEND !

 As one can guess, not every dog is perfect in every home.
 We try to let you know as much as we can about each dog before an adoption takes place.
 We personally screen and know that our dogs have lived in a foster home before being adopted. .
 We do ask for a completed application prior to meeting our pups privately.
 We require that everyone living in the home meet the dog and us before an adoption can take place.

 Applications are here: http://www.LuckyPupDogRescue.com.

 You may just have a quick question about a dog, you can email too!
 LuckyPupDogRescue@gmail.com

-We require a home check.
+We require a home visit.
 All of our dogs are spayed/neutered and up to date on shots.
 They have microchips and are healthy.

 Our pups are in foster homes, so it may take a day or two to arrange a meeting if you aren't able to attend an adoption event.

 Our adoption process includes an adoption application, you can fill out on line at www.LuckyPupDogRescue.com.

 We'd like a little information about your lifestyle, schedule, your vet's information, a couple of references, a home visit, and an adoption donation to cover our pups spay/neuter/shots, flea meds/ worming/ microchip costs.
 Our minimum donation is $200 to our rescue. ($250 for puppies)

 Your donations support our work and gives us the opportunity to continue to rescue the next dog.
 Our pups have been spayed/neutered, shots, fleas, wormed, microchipped in most cases and vet check up.